Popularity at Kaggle.com

 This graph shows the mean vote count per performance tier.
 This is very interesting as I'd expect the performance tier 5 users to collect more votes compared to other users.
-As the 2nd part of this project, I will be looking deeper into the reasons of this finding.
+As the second part of this project, I will be looking more deeply into the reasons of this finding.

-Above graph shows us the mean vote count for each language.
+The graph above shows us the mean vote count for each language.
 Unexpectedly, we see that kernels written with R collected more votes compared to kernels written with Python.
-What we learn here is that even though Python is the most preferred language in kernels, it didn't always translate to more votes.
-I will be spending more time on this data in the 2nd part of my project.
+What we learn here is that even though Python is the most preferred language in kernels, it didn't always translate into more votes.
+I will be spending more time on this data in the second part of my project.
 There may be outliers which skew the data.

 Another surprising result.
-For visualizations, Kaggle community prefers R over Python.
+For visualizations,the Kaggle community prefers R over Python.
 Again, this will be an area I'll be investigating further.

-In the last part of my analysis, I wanted to create a map of where the top 1000 users of Kaggle were hailing from.
-Normally, this is an interactive map and the interactive part will be updated later in the blog.
-In the 2nd part of my project, I will be doing a deeper dive and create more maps that show where different user groups (based on their Kaggle status) contribute to Kaggle.
+In the last part of my analysis, I wanted to create a map of the locations for the top 1000 Kaggle users.
+Normally, this is an interactive map, and the interactive part will be updated later in the blog.
+In the second part of my project, I will be doing a deeper dive and create more maps that show where different user groups (based on their Kaggle status) contribute to Kaggle.

 To be investigated further: (with more data)